ivirshup/anndata-paper/paper.md

 # The ecosystem

-Over the past 5 years, an ecosystem of packages that are built around anndata has grown (as of today: 674k PyPI downloads, 40k downloads/month and 220 GitHub stars).
-This ecosystem is highly focused on scRNA-seq (\autoref{fig:ecosystem}), and ranges from Python APIs [@Gayoso2021; @Palla2021; Bergen2020; Bredikhin2021] to user-interface-based applications [@Megill2021].
+Over the past 5 years, an ecosystem of packages that are built around anndata has grown.
+This ecosystem is highly focused on scRNA-seq (\autoref{fig:ecosystem}), and ranges from Python APIs [@Gayoso2021; @Palla2021; @Bergen2020; @Bredikhin2021] to user-interface-based applications [@Megill2021].
+We are not aware of Python APIs outside of computational biology that are based on anndata, but note that tools like scikit-learn and UMAP [@mcinnes2020] nonethless integrate seemlessly in anndata-based workflows.
+Since releasing the PyTorch data loader interface `AnnLoader` and the lazy concatenation structure `AnnCollection`, `anndata` also offers canonical ways of integrating into workflows anchored in the Pytorch ecosystem.

 ![
 **AnnData is used to model multiple data types.**
 Examples of how AnnData is used by packages in the eco system.
 **a,** Squidpy uses AnnData objects for working with spatial data.
 The coordinates of each sample are stored as an array in `obsm`, an image to overlay the plot on is stored in `uns`, and spatial graph representation in `uns`.
 **b,** Multiple modalities can be represented in a single anndata objects.
 The variable axis now corresponds to the union of the features across the modalities, modality specific or joint embeddings are stored as seperate elements in `obsm` or `obsm`, while inter-modality relations can be stored as graphs in `varp`.
-*c,** The `AnnData` model allows for representing rna velocity analyses by storing counts of different splicing states as separate layers, with velocity based directed graphs in `obsp`.
+**c,** The `AnnData` model allows for representing rna velocity analyses by storing counts of different splicing states as separate layers, with velocity based directed graphs in `obsp`.
 \label{fig:examples}
 ](figures/examples.pdf)